achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

   (route/not-found "Not Found"))
 {% endhighlight %}

-We first write a function `check-zip` which makes sure that provided zip codes are 5 digit numbers, spaces on either side of input are trimmed.
+We first write a function `check-zip` which makes sure that provided zip codes are 5 digit numbers and spaces on either side of input are trimmed.

 For the request to be valid, the `:command` field needs to say `"/command"`, the auth token needs to match the token we were given when we created the command integration and finally the zip code that arrived in `:text` needs to be valid.
-Play around with this in either your REPL or from the Slack channel window.
-I did reasonable amount of testing (2 mins) to make sure things were sane.
+Play around with this either in your REPL or from the Slack channel window.
+I did reasonable amount of testing (2 mins) to make sure things were working.

-Right now we just have the request returning a status back to Slack, we're not really doing any actual work.
+Right now we just have the request returning a status message back to Slack.
+We're not really doing any actual work.
 We should now hook in our weather query machinery from before into this request handler, something like:

 {% highlight clojure %}
 (defroutes app-routes